JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

   + Open Ports - Unused services exposed to the internet.
   + Default Credentials - Like default admin accounts.
 * Attack Surface - The sum total of the ways an attacker could get into your system.
 The sum of all entry points that could be exploited.
-* Shadow IT - Unmonitored and unofficial IT.
-Its a problem because since it is not tracked, it is not managed, and increases attack surface.
+* Shadow IT - Systems or applications usd within an organization without authorization or approval.
+They present a problem because since no one knows about them, they are not managed or monitored, nor are they equipped with security controls.
+This increases attack surface.
+Our goal is to minimize attack surface.
 #### Attack surfaces expands with shadow ITs, IoTs, and poor configurations.
 ## Malware
 * Malware - Any software that is intentionally designed to cause damage, gain unauthorized access, or perform malicious actions.